Adstefnum/laqach/README.md

 A blockchain powered crowd funding platform.

 #  TODO
+- redo project structre
+- interface instead of library for each CC conversion class and CC funding class
 -  user account creation for the one being funded
 - No need for account creation for funders
 - store all accounts of funders, how?